skneo/store_ledger/README.md

-# store_ledger
+# store ledger
+* Implemented using Django and Bootstrap
-ledger for store for keeping record of material in/out
+* ledger for store for keeping record of material in/out